KevinGastelum/Partopia/partopia-prd.md

 ---

 **This PRD is your complete build guide.
-Feed this entire document to your coding assistant and deploy in 8 weeks.
+Feed this entire document to your coding assistant and deploy in 8 ws.
 Good luck! 🚀**